 BS in Information Technology

-Students completing the Bachelor degree in Information Technology (IT) learn to install, manage, and maintain computing infrastructure on which organizational systems run.
+Students completing the Bachelor of Science in Information Technology (IT) degree learn to install, manage, and maintain computing infrastructure on which organizational systems run.

 The BSIT includes two areas of emphasis: (1) Computer Forensics and Security and (2) Network Administration and Security.

 The Computer Forensics and Security emphasis provides students with a solid foundation for employment by government or corporate sector to work in a computer forensics lab as a forensic analyst or in information security.

 The Network Administration and Security concentration enables students to work as data communication consultants, information security analysts, and network administrators.

 The Minor in Information Systems gives students with a business or liberal arts major, the option of strengthening their general studies with technical coursework.

 BS in Integrated Studies